 If we are connected on Instagram you might have noticed that I love my matcha.
 I was a tea drinker (hello Earl Grey!) before I came to the U.S., years ago.
 Then I got into coffee because it is delicious and I like the ritual aspect of it.
 You know, grinding the beans myself, being an espresso person versus a French press person and arguing about all that and so on.
 I was still having my herbal teas at night- jasmine, rose and hibiscus are my favourites, with a touch of lemon, and perhaps with a little biscotti on the side.

 But recently, I realized that coffee was making me tired.
 No, seriously: I would have my one cup in the morning, and an hour later I would become more tired than I was when I first woke up!
 So I decided to get back to my roots (albeit via a Japanese route!) and enjoy a cup of tea instead.
 That said, coffee, from time to time, gives me much pleasure, especially when combined with chocolate, which, apparently, makes you smarter!

 If you like frappuccino, I highly recommend my berry frappuccino as well.
 But if you simply must have your chocolate and your coffee too, this is the right place to be.

 You know I try to include adaptogens in my recipes as often as possible.
 I have breakfast recipes with adaptogens here, smoothies and puddings, even a homemade “Nutella” with adaptogens here.
-Adaptogens are natural substances which help the body adapt to stress.
+Adaptogens are natural substances that help the body adapt to stress.
 Especially when there are too many unknowns in my life at any point, I tend to feel trapped.
 I tend to feel weak, worried, anxious.
 And I do realize the difference when I do not incorporate adaptogen for a couple of weeks.
 That said, I keep repeating: Everyone has unique needs, so what has helped me might not help you.